 - case-study-based learning and assessment partly multiple choice testing – results provided on the day

-- DipMAP® is formally recognised as an appropriate qualification by the Financial Services Authority
+- DipMAP® is formally recognised as an appropriate qualification by the Financial Conduct Authority

 - upon successful completion you can use the letters ‘DipMAP’ after your name